worflor/woflo-petsplus-mod/README.md

 ---

 ### What you'll notice
 - Natures act as the personality/vibe, emotions flare in the moment, moods linger in the background.
 - Roles and little unlocks grow as you adventure, explore, and keep pets close.
 - Memories and stories are tracked.
 Not for progression, but for immersion.

 Curious how each layer fits together?
 The [feature docs](docs/features/_readme.md) is your friend.

 ### Play It!
-1. Download the latest jar file. [its not there yet]
+1. Download the latest jar file. [its not there yet; im scared]
 2. Drop it into your Fabric `mods/` folder with Fabric API.
 3. Launch and enjoy.